jonkwee/cf-for-k8s-on-vm/README.md

 ## Pending Work
 - Need to research how to share a VPN network with the VM.
 Currently, if you are on VPN, the network within the VM is borked and all network calls will fail.
-- cf authentication is still not working as expected.
-- registry-buddy container in cf-worker and cf-server pods is always crashing.
-Need to find root cause of why.